-- Chapter 1 and Chapter 5 in Drakengard.
+- Chapters 1 and 5 in Drakengard.

 - Same for Drakengard 2, of course.
-Also, it should be noted that unlike most, it doesn't look at all impressive; the Drakengard games sadly have a terrible draw distance, so you have to be very close to the enemy to see them at all.
+Also, it should be noted that unlike most, it doesn't look at all impressive; the Drakengard games sadly have a terrible draw distance, so you have to be close to the enemy soldiers to see them at all.